cucapra/dahlia/scripts/README.md

 # Scripts
 This directory contains some handy scripts.

-## Script List
+## Contents

- - `access_sets.py`: given a multidimensional array definition and some index type accessors, generates the set of indices accessed.
+ - `access_sets/access_sets.py`: given a multidimensional array definition and some index type accessors, generates the set of indices accessed.